mission-control-ros/mission_control/README.md

 To see how mission control works in simulation using Gazebo, follow these steps.

-Firstly be sure that you have installed ROS Desktop-Full isntallation that can be found here: http://wiki.ros.org/kinetic/Installation/Ubuntu
+Firstly be sure that you have installed ROS Desktop-Full installation that can be found here: http://wiki.ros.org/kinetic/Installation/Ubuntu

 Secondly install ros-kinetic-turtlebot-navigation and ros-kinetic-turtlebot-gazebo
 ```